bergkvist/videoid/docs/2_THEORY.md

 [Back to frontpage](../README.md)

 # Theory
 The algorithm uses video only (no audio).
-It is likely to perform poorly on single-colored backgrounds with text - so try to avoid these in your assets.

 ## Terminology
 Some basic concepts/"big words" will be used as terminology in this project:
  - ***asset***: A video that you own.
 Your motivation for using this project is that you wish to find your *asset* within other videos (*compilations*)